Installomator/Installomator/utils/README.md

 ### When you are familiar with git and GitHub

-- Create a branch in your local Installomator fork repo.
+- Create a new branch in your local Installomator fork repo.
 - Copy the new or modified label file to `fragments/labels`. (replacing the original, when necessary)
 - Create a pull request against the main Installomator dev branch.
+- Don't use this branch for any other modifications, unless you need to update this particular PR.
+(Pull Requests are against a _branch_, not a particular commit.)

 If you have multiple labels you want to contribute, please create a separate local branch and a separate pull request for each label.